pottereric/pottereric.github.com/_posts/2019-12-21-CSharp-Strings-with-Ranges,-and-Indexes.markdown

 - C#
 ---

+>  This blog post is part of Third C# Annual Advent organized by Matt Groves, Developer Advocate Couchbase and Microsoft MVP.
+Thanks to Matt for giving me an opportunity to participate again this year.
+You can follow the C# Advent [here](https://crosscuttingconcerns.com/).

 C# 8 introduced the ability to access subsets of collections with range operators.
 Frequently, ranges are used to access arrays or spans, but they can also be used to access the characters inside a string.
+This can be especially useful if you know there are fixed length portions of text within the string you are manipulating.

 For example, let's say that you wanted to get the first eight characters of a file name.
 You could use the Substring method on the string class.
 Or you could use a range operator to get the first eight characters.